1892 Cirencester by-election

-The 1892 Cirencester by-election was held on 18 October 1892 after the retirement of the incumbent Liberal MP Arthur Brend Winterbotham.
+A by-election for the United Kingdom parliamentary constituency of Cirencester was held on 18 October 1892 following the retirement of the incumbent Liberal MP Arthur Brend Winterbotham.
 The seat was gained by the Conservative candidate Thomas Chester-Master.
 Chester-Master was originally declared the victor by 3 votes, but on petition and after scrutiny, the votes were declared equal and a new election was held.